agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ### Eliminating Software Engineering

-I am not sure of the Direct Work potential with Software Engineering.
+I am not sure of the DW potential with Software Engineering.
 I think it is very poor.
 Unless I am starting up or somehow I am moving into finance, then Software Engineering for ETG could work for me.
-Also, considering startups, I assume all careers have equal potential to succeed by starting up, be it Management Consulting or Data Science or Software Engineering.
+Also, considering startups, I assume all careers have equal potential to succeed by starting up, be it MC or DS or Software Engineering.
 I haven't evaluated them and hence take that stance.
-It looks like Software Engineering seems nice for post retirement work, but considering my Effective-Altruism-Organization plans or ETG, I don't see Software Engineering serving me better than Data Science or Management Consulting.
+It looks like Software Engineering seems nice for post retirement work, but considering my EAO plans or ETG, I don't see Software
+Engineering serving me better than DS or MC.

-### Management Consulting to DW
+### MC to DW

 An MBA by itself CC wise seems amazing due to the number of things you can branch into.
 A consulting role in the top firms after, is valued